Back

 Reality Check

-Most videos won't go viral.
-The goal is to increase your average reach over time, build an audience that engages, and occasionally hit a spike when everything aligns.
-That's it.
+Most videos will not go viral.
+The goal is raising your average reach over time, building an audience that engages, and occasionally hitting a spike when hook, trend, and timing align.
+That is a win.

 Frequently Asked Questions